-The model is a transportation model which includes a network consisting of all reactors in the U.S. as well as potential final repositories and potential locations for intermediate storages.
-It allows building a total of nine intermediate repositories strategically located around the whole country, so that HLW doesn't have to be directly transported to the destination all at once.
+The model is one of transportation which includes a network consisting of all reactors in the U.S. as well as potential final repositories and potential locations for intermediate storages.
+It allows the building of a total of nine intermediate repositories strategically located around the whole country, so that the HLW does not have to be directly transported to the destination all at once.
 Furthermore, our goal is to achieve an economically optimal, achievable and sustainable plan of transportation and storage for HLW produced in all nuclear plants in the U.S.

-The mathematical modelling is a mixed-integer problem consisting of linear constraints for balance- and capacityconstraints and the binary decision of building intermediate storages.
+The mathematical model is a mixed-integer problem consisting of linear constraints for balance and capacity limitations and the binary decision of building intermediate storages.
 The objective is the minimization of the overall cost consisting of storage costs, transportation costs, construction costs for building new storage facilities and processing costs.
-Two scenarios are implemented and discussed.
-One considering simply the opening of Yucca Mountain as a final repository and one also considering the extension of WIPP as a repository for HLW.
+A total of five scenarios are implemented and discussed.
+Some consider solely the opening of Yucca Mountain as a final repository, whereas others also consider the extension of WIPP as a repository for HLW as well as evaluate reprocessing as an option to reduce the overall waste.
 The transportation follows the routes approved by the NRC and includes transport by train as well as by truck.
 The time frame of the model is the next 40 years but can be extended for a longer-term perspective.
-Also, processing costs caused by the decay of transportation and storage casks for HLW are taken into account.
+In addition, processing costs caused by the decay of transportation and storage casks for HLW are taken into account.
 The model differentiates between different types of waste: the main type is Spent Nuclear Fuel (SNF), here the amount produced until today as well as future production of SNF are considered.
 Furthermore, waste from decommissioning reactors and waste that has been reprocessed and vitrified are included in the model.

-Preliminary Results
+Results

-The overall costs for Scenario 1 - only Yucca Mountain - estimated by our model amount up to about \$ 3.154 billion.
+The overall costs for scenario 1 - only Yucca Mountain - estimated by our model amount up to about \$ 3.154 billion.
 This is a relatively small sum compared to the costs occuring inside the reactors and the construction costs for a geological disposal facility.
-This leads to the conclusion that the costs of storage and transportation of HLW are not the most decisive.
-Transportation costs and construction costs seem to be less decisive than storage and processing costs (figure 1).
-The overall costs per year have a peak at the opening date of a final repository but are much lower beyond that point (figure 2).
+This leads to the conclusion that the costs of transportation of HLW are not the most decisive ones.
+Transportation costs seem to be less decisive than storage and technology costs (Figure 1).
+The interim storage capital costs make up almost half of the overall costs.
+The overall costs per year have a slight peak at the opening date of a final repository but are much lower afterwards (Figure 2).

-Figure 2: Distribution of costs over time
+Figure 2: Cost over time

 Vitrification of HLW seems irrelevant since it is not performed in the model due to the high costs for this process.
-But looking at other scenarios, that are not discussed in this paper, vitrification might become relevant as it is the only option of reducing the volume of HLW and thereby also reducing long term storage costs, if no final storage - with a large enough capacity - is found.
+But looking at other scenarios, that are not discussed in this paper, vitrification might become relevant as it is the only option of reducing the volume of HLW and thereby also reducing long term storage costs, if no final storage - with a large-enough capacity - is found.

 Concerning the intermediate storage, it seems that the construction of three intermediate storage facilities would be necessary to provide storage capacity and reduce storage costs until the opening of final repositories.
 Locations should be strategically chosen either close to the reactors or close to a final repository under construction.
+In order to be cost efficient, a larger capacity in intermediate storage (at least 40,000 MTU) than the one the Department of Energy has planned to provide by 2025 would be needed.